 Because we have limited financial and management resources, we focus on development programs and drug candidates that we identify for specific indications.
-As such, we are currently primarily focused on the development of ATI-450 as a potential treatment for moderate to severe rheumatoid arthritis and potentially other immuno-inflammatory diseases and ATI-1777 as a potential treatment for moderate to severe atopic dermatitis.
+As such, we are currently primarily focused on the development of zunsemetinib as a potential treatment for moderate to severe rheumatoid arthritis and other immuno-inflammatory diseases, ATI-1777 as a potential treatment for moderate to severe atopic dermatitis, ATI-2138 as a potential treatment for T cell-mediated autoimmune diseases and ATI-2231 as a potential treatment for oncology.
 As a result, we may forego or delay pursuit of opportunities with other drug candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial drugs or profitable market opportunities.
 Our spending on current and future development programs and drug candidates for specific indications may not yield any commercially viable drugs.
 If we do not accurately evaluate the commercial potential or target market for a particular drug candidate, we may relinquish valuable rights to that drug candidate through partnerships, licensing or other arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such drug candidate.